Dear reader of ADxS.org, please excuse the disruption.

 • Respiratory symptoms

-• Shortness of breath due to exertion (climbing stairs) in more than 80 % of those affected
+• Shortness of breath due to exertion (climbing stairs) in more than 80% of people with ADHD

 • Hyperventilation syndrome due to reduced blood C02 content